artfulrobot/uk.artfulrobot.civicrm.gocardless/docs/tutorial/webhook.md

 In CiviCRM, visit **Administer » CiviContribute » GoCardless Settings**.
 This page will show you the URLs that you need.

+## Fix Contribution Pages problem with non-recurring

+While we're on this settings page...

+This GoCardless extension cannot handle one-offs; only recurring contributions are allowed.
+CiviContribute's pages offer the user a checkbox asking if they want to make it regular.
+If they don't check that, and they're using a GoCardless payment processor, it will crash.

+We can fix this by forcing contributions to use recurring payments if a GoCardless processor is selected, which is what that Force Recurring checkbox is about. **Check the force recurring checkbox and then click Save**.

 ## Set up the webhooks at GoCardless

 Login to your GoCardless sandbox account again (it's at